Yoshi275/team-treehouse-projects/README.md

   password-generator - user requests for password, and can pick weak or strong ones
     - strings are really fun and cool
     - really utilises random.choice() and randrange functions
+  nyt-decoder - generates titles on New York Times' frontpage
+    - uses BeautifulSoup and requests libraries
+    - learn to install libraries and read documentation (somewhat)
+    - basic understanding of html documents